 The preparation of the Company's condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and related disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenue and expenses during the reporting period.
-On an ongoing basis, the Company's management evaluates its estimates, which include but are not limited to management's judgments of accrued expenses, fair value of common stock, valuation of share-based awards, valuations of warrants, fair value of debt and income taxes.
+On an ongoing basis, the Company's management evaluates its estimates, which include but are not limited to management's judgments of the useful life of fixed assets, accrued expenses, fair value of common stock prior to the IPO, valuation of share-based awards, valuations of warrants, fair value of debt and income taxes.
 Actual results could differ from those estimates.

-The Company utilizes significant estimates and assumptions in determining the fair value of its common stock.
+Prior to the IPO, the Company utilized significant estimates and assumptions in determining the fair value of its common stock.
 The Company has utilized various valuation methodologies in accordance with the framework of the American Institute of Certified Public Accountants Technical Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation (the Practice Aid), to estimate the fair value of its common stock and warrants.
 Each valuation methodology includes estimates and assumptions that require the Company's judgment.
 These estimates and assumptions include a number of objective and subjective factors, including external market conditions, the prices at which the Company sold shares of preferred stock, the superior rights and preferences of securities senior to the Company's common stock at the time of, and the likelihood of, achieving a liquidity event, such as an initial public offering or sale.
 Significant changes to the key assumptions used in the valuations could result in different fair values of common stock at each valuation date.